As COVID-19 Pandemic Drags On, Donors Scale Back Support For Kansas City Arts Organizations

 But he knows people have lost jobs and income, so donors are “stepping up depending on their ability.”
 And without ticket sales, the most significant revenue stream, the organization has cut costs, keeping the company intact but shortening dancers' contracts by several weeks.
 Other staffers have taken across-the-board pay cuts of 20% to 25%.

-Musical Theatre Heritage, housed in Crown Center, has about 1,500 season subscribers.
+Musical Theater Heritage, housed in Crown Center, has about 1,500 season subscribers.
 Executive director Chad Gerlt said an estimated 30% of patrons requested refunds for canceled shows, and grants tied to the canceled performances also dried up.
 The organization also pivoted in 2020 to online or outdoor performances.

 Kansas City foundations, like the Muriel McBrien Kauffman Foundation, Theatre League, and others, stepped in to fill some of the gaps, Gerlt said.
 For now, they’re down to a bare-bones staff, from 30 to about five as of early February.